 In addition to undertaking worldwide acclaimed research, we also teach students and provide clinical care for patients at the Oxford University Hospitals NHS Foundation Trust.
 In 2008 we established the MSc Course in Clinical Embryology, a world-class course that has won numerous University awards for teaching innovation and excellence.
 We supervise research students (MSc by research and DPhil) and teach clinical undergraduate students as part of their medical degree.

 Our high performing team includes researchers, researchers support staff, clinicians, graduate students and administration.

-The department was established over 80 years ago, in 1937.
+The Nuffield Department of Women’s & Reproductive Health (NDWRH) was established in 1937 and is one of the largest and most successful academic departments in the world in its field.
 You can view a timeline of our key achievements innovating, teaching, pioneering and evolving women's health here.

 The Nuffield Department of Women's & Reproductive Health is the proud holder of an Athena SWAN Silver Award in recognition of its efforts to introduce organisational and cultural practices that promote gender equality and create a better working environment for both men and women.